gnachman/iterm2-website/source/_includes/3.4/documentation-escape-codes.md

     ^[]1337;ReportCellSize=height;width^G

+Or, in newer versions:

+    ^[]1337;ReportCellSize=height;width;scale^G

+Where scale is 2.0 for retina displays and 1.0 for non-retina displays.
+It could be other decimal fractions in the future.

 Where *height* and *width* are floating point values giving the size in points of a single character cell.
 For example:

     ^[]1337;ReportCellSize=17.50;8.00;2.0^[\